Oomnitza/oomnitza-connector/README.md

 ### Setting the connector to run in managed mode

-This is the main mode for the connector starting from the version 2.2.0

-To run the connector in the `managed` mode you have to start it using any of these two commands

-    python connector.py managed
-    python connector.py
+You configure the local connector to run in `managed` mode when you want the local connector to deliver the asset and the user data for extended integrations.
+That is, you don’t want to use the cloud connector to manage the delivery of data.

-The `managed` mode is used to run the connector configuration stored in the Oomnitza cloud.
-In the `managed` mode the schedule/mapping and other parameters are configured within the Oomnitza cloud and normally the only reason to use the `managed` connector for the on-premise installation is the willing of own local secret storage usage.
+In `managed` mode, the scheduling, mapping, and other parameters are configured in the Oomnitza cloud and the local connector points to them and maintains the credentials.
+The reasons for running the local connector in `managed` mode are as follows:
+ - You want to store credentials locally rather than storing the credentials in the Oomnitza Cloud.
+ - You want to access systems behind firewalls or in local data centers that are not accessible from the Oomnitza Cloud.

-In order to configure the managed connector you have to create a new section in the configuration .ini file.
-The name of the seiction is the concatenation of two strings:
+In the `configuration.ini` file, you must create a new section for each of the extended integrations that you want to use.

+The name of the section comprises the combination of the following two strings separated by a period and enclosed in square brackets:
  - `managed`
-- the ID of the integration in Oomnitza cloud (visible in the Web UI on the integration configuration details page)
+ - Integration **ID**

+Example: `[managed.268]`

+**Note**

+On the Settings page, click an integration tile.
+Look for the value for the **ID** parameter in the **URL**.

-For example, for the configuration with ID = 67, the section must be named as `managed.67`
+For example, the format of the **URL** is `https://<instance_name>.oomnitza.com/settings/connectors?id=268&type=users&view=integrations`.

+When you create a `managed` section, you must provide the credentials that are used when the integration is run.
+Because of security restrictions, you cannot use the credentials that are stored for the connectors in the Oomnitza Cloud instance.
+You can only use `basic` and `token based authorizations` that you pass in the header or params section of the API.
+The local connector does not support `OAuth 2` or `AWS based authentication`.
+If you require `OAuth 2` or `AWS based authentication`, you could use the Cloud Connector  and enable certain routes using Mutual Transport Layer Security (mTLS) to enhance the security of the API calls.

-This section must contain two items:
+To configure a managed connector, the managed section can contain the following items:

-`saas_authorization`: the JSON specified dictionary with the ready-to-use HTTP headers and/or query params used for the authorization in the external data source API.
+ - saas_authorization
+ - oomnitza_authorization
+ - local_inputs

+#### SaaS authorization item

+The `saas_authorization` item is mandatory.
+It is a JSON defined dictionary with ready-to-use `HTTP headers` or `HTTP headers` and `query parameters` that are used to authorize with the external data source API or the **ID** of the stored credential in Oomnitza.

-The structure of the JSON is the following:
+To specify the `header` and `parameters`, the JSON format is as follows:

     {"headers": <dictionary with the key-value specification of headers>, "params": <dictionary with the key-value specification of headers>}

-The `headers` or `params` or both must be set.
-Examples:
+The `headers` or `params` or both `headers` and `params` must be set.

-Imagine the system, where the special authorization token `XYZ` must be passed as the header named `authorization` or as the query parameter with the same name
+Let’s say a system must pass a special `authorization token` called `xyz` in the `authorization header` or as a `query parameter` called authorization:

     {"headers": {"authorization": "XYZ"}}                   # OK
     {"headers": {"authorization": "XYZ"}, "params": {}}     # OK